HarshaSiddagangaiah/CS-211-Lab-Documents/Lab08-Regular_Expressions/doc/HOWTO.md

 - `str@ngepl@net` -> does not contain digits
 - `ic3br3ak3r` -> does not contain non-alphanumeric symbols

-Create a function called `"validate_password"` that receives an password as an argument and returns True if it fulfills all the requirements for a correctly formated password, and False otherwise.
+Create a function called `validate_password` that receives an password as an argument and returns `True` if it fulfills all the requirements for a correctly formated password, and `False` otherwise.

 ## Step 3
 When you are done defining your functions, code a small program to test them out.